paki1019/renamingg/README.md

 The easiest way to use this is through shell(Python)

-  python renamingg.py
+'''python renamingg.py'''

 Also you can set the path by specifying argument,

-  python renamingg.py /Users/user/Docments
+'''python renamingg.py /Users/user/Docments'''